 This page will look at different ways in which it is possible to easily roast chicken, both whole and in its various component parts.
 Hopefully, at least one of the roast chicken recipes featured here will appeal enough to ensure the smell of roasting chicken is soon filling your kitchen and tantalising your tastebuds.

 Butterflied Whole Roasted Chicken on Assorted Root Vegetables

-This may be best described as a partially butterflied chicken, as it is only actually the backbone which has been removed.
+This may be best described as a partially butterflied chicken, as it is only actually the backbone that has been removed.
 Begin by sitting the chicken on its broad end, its back facing towards you.
 If you are unfamiliar with this process, feel your way down the backbone and where you are going to cut either side of it.
 Using a large cleaver, (which makes the job much easier than even the sturdiest and sharpest of knives,) cut straight down either side of the bone, holding the chicken steady with your free hand, well away from the blade of the cleaver.
-Pull the backbone free and discard.
+Pull the backbone free and discard it.

 The root vegetables used in this recipe are simply one pound of whole, unpeeled, baby new potatoes, one red onion, one large carrot and one large parsnip.
-The carrot and parsnip should be scraped or peeled and cut in to large wedges.
+The carrot and parsnip should be scraped or peeled and cut into large wedges.
 The red onion should be peeled and quartered.
-Put all the veg in to a large baking tray, season with salt, pepper and a large pinch of both dried rosemary and dried thyme.
+Put all the veg onto a large baking tray, season with salt, pepper and a large pinch of both dried rosemary and dried thyme.
 Give them a quick stir around with a wooden spoon.
 Lay the chicken on top as shown in the photograph to the above right and season the chicken with salt and pepper.